A Beginner's Guide To Aspect Ratio

 Aspect ratio and responsive design

 When thinking about responsive design, you will need to maintain a cohesive shape across several devices.
-Understanding aspect ratios ensure that meaning is not lost when images are cropped.
+Understanding aspect ratios ensures that meaning is not lost when images are cropped.
 In responsive website design, designers could resize images manually or use coding to control how they appear on the screen.

-In these cases it’s helpful to think of aspect ratios as percentages, like 4:3 is 75% and 16:9 is 56:25%.
+In these cases, it’s helpful to think of them as percentages, like 4:3 is 75% and 16:9 is 56:25%.

 ImageResizer